nbrown02/TwineFlowMetrics/README.md

 # Twine for Flow Metrics

 ## General Design
-* Users view a pinboard with the four flow metrics
+* Users start the game with the four flow metrics (Throughput, Cycle Time, Work In Progress (WIP) and Work Item Age
-* User chooses a metric and picks from 'experiments' to improve the metric
+*
+* User has to try improve a team (through their flow metrics) via running different experiments
+*
-* Some experiments work, some do not
+* Some experiments work, some do not, some also take time to come to fruition
+*
-* User get the chance to run another experiment to improve the metric further
+* User get the chance to repeat the experiment or try something new to improve the metrics further
+*
-* If they try attempt another (third experiment) they get redirected to focus on a different metric, as they should be trying to balance them
+* If they try attempt an experiment more than four times they get redirected to a new list of experiments to choose from

-## Current version
-* Has a Flow Metrics landing page - this can click through to any of the four charts
-* There is an end-to-end journey for the Throughput metric, albeit with placeholder images for Throughput charts (using those from the Medium blog post)
-* You can also click through to a help page which links to an external email (currently my personal email)

-## Still to do
-* Add proper images for charts showing impact of experiments
-* <strike>Add NBS logo</strike>
+*
-* <strike>Change background to be white not black</strike>
-* Check for any spelling errors
-* Check for any broken links
+* The metrics reflect every 2 weeks, running a total of 6 possible experiments (or 6 experiment 'cycles')
-* <strike>Add NBS styling</strike>
+*
-  - <strike>Navy Header (#002878)</strike>
-  - <strike>Grey Body (#5b6063)</strike>
-  - <strike>NBS-medium font</strike>
-  - <strike>Navy links, red on hover (#dc291e)</strike>
-  - <strike>White background (#fff)</strike>
+* At the end, the user is presented with summary metrics for how they've improved the four flow metrics